 Guests were welcomed by Wieke Eringa (CEO & Artistic Director of Yorkshire Dance) followed by a key note speech by Sharon Watson (Artistic Director of Phoenix Dance Theatre), who then presented the awards.

 “I congratulate all the winners of The Bonnies this year and also all involved with the Bonnie Bird Choreography Fund for accepting my offer of hosting the awards ceremony in Leeds (away from London for the first time), and for initiating change through the fund’s awards.
 I am proud to be part of this process.” – Sharon Watson

-The Bonnie Bird Lifetime Contribution to Choreography Award was awarded to Robert Cohan CBE in recognition of his lifelong contribution to the development of choreography in the UK and beyond.
+The Lifetime Contribution to Choreography Award has been awarded to Sue MacLennan, current Head of Choreography at London Contemporary Dance School, in recognition of her lifelong contribution to the development of choreography in the UK and beyond.

-Brendan Keaney, Chair of the Bonnie Bird Choreography Fund says:
+Chair of the Bonnie Bird Choreography Fund, Brendan Keaney says:

 “We were very excited to increase the value of the New Choreography Award to £20,000 in 2020 and also to add four Choreographic Development Awards to the portfolio.
 Most critically, the decision for the New Choreography Award being open to cis-female, trans and non-binary artists has energised our thinking and it is now absolutely apparent that we must increase opportunities for artists from under-represented groups and communities.
 The fund would like to thank all the artists for the time, energy and care they put into their applications, and to Phoenix Dance Theatre for hosting this year’s awards ceremony.
 We congratulate all the well deserving winners of this year and commit to supporting a broader range of choreographic practices in future.”